 Perpetually Pungent Pickled Garlic

-Brine, mixed in a ratio of 2 tablespoons salt to one quart water
+- Brine, mixed in a ratio of 2 tablespoons salt to 1 quart water

 Place peeled garlic cloves into the jar and add the brine.
 Top with water until the cloves are covered, leaving at least an inch of head space.

 Garlic takes longer to ferment than most other vegetables.
-Put the lid on loosely (for safety reasons, always make sure that gas can escape from a fermentation vessel) and set aside for at least two weeks.
+Put the lid on loosely.
+(For safety reasons, always make sure that gas can escape from a fermentation vessel.)
+Set aside for at least two weeks.
 The flavor of the garlic will continue to improve over many months at room temperature, and you’ll love the way it livens your meals at all stages of development.
 Refrigerate according to your preference.